RenierM26/ha-ezviz/docs/channel99-migration.md

 Loaded resources live in typed `ConfigEntry.runtime_data`.
 Platforms, diagnostics, options and media browsing read that same owner.
 The monitor is an entry-owned background task; cleanup is a separate tracked task so monitor cancellation cannot skip SDK stop.
-An early HA shutdown job quiesces polling and stops push before HA cancels background tasks or begins deferring storage writes.
-Ordinary unload unregisters this job.
+An awaited HA stop-event handler quiesces polling and waits for that same cleanup task after background cancellation.
+Ordinary unload unregisters the handler.
+Token storage continues to reject deferred shutdown writes.
 Failed setup closes the HTTP client and shuts down its coordinator.
 If platform unload fails after push stops, a replacement handler is started only after the old SDK worker has exited.